 The Truth About Easter

 Why do you believe the things you believe and do the things you do?
 The chances are you have never stopped to ask yourself those questions.
 Most have been taught since childhood to observe Easter as the chief of the Christian holidays.
-You may have assumed it to be part of the Christian religion to observe Lent, “Holy Week”, “Good Friday,” to buy hot cross buns at the bakery, to have colored Easter eggs, to dress up and go to church on Easter Sunday – perhaps attend an Easter sunrise Service.
+You may have assumed it to be part of the Christian religion along with observing Lent, “Holy Week”, “Good Friday,” buying hot cross buns at the bakery, having colored Easter eggs, dressing up, and going to church on Easter Sunday – perhaps even attending an Easter sunrise Service.

 Ishtar the Pagan Goddess

 What is the meaning of the name “Easter?”
 We have been led to associate Easter with the “resurrection of Messiah.”
 For over sixteen hundred years the Christian world has been taught that Messiah rose from the dead on Sunday morning.
 According to the Scriptures He was resurrected on the “first day of the week . . . when it was yet dark” (John 20:1).
 There was not a Gregorian calendar at that time in history with the pagan names of the months and days of the week that are used in it.
 That is merely one of the fables the Apostle Paul warned readers of the New Testament to expect.
 “And they shall turn away their ears from the truth, and shall be turned unto fables” (2 Tim.
 4:4).